nican0r/elasticswap-recon/ElasticSwapMath.md

    They can also be found at [Exchange.sol](https://github.com/elasticdao/elasticswap/blob/develop/src/contracts/Exchange.sol)

 3. **PartialSingleAndDoubleAssetEntry**: When the liquidityProvider wants to provide both `quoteToken` and `baseToken` when decay is present, it is called a `PartialSingleAndDoubleAssetEntry`.
 This is because firstly a `singleAssetEntry` occurs, and then a `doubleAssetEntry` occurs.
-The liquidity provider recieves `ΔRo`(liquidity tokens) that takes into account both the entires.
+The liquidity provider receives `ΔRo`(liquidity tokens) that takes into account both the entires.

    The amount of `liquidityTokens` - (`ΔRo`) issued to the liquidity provider in this case is given by:

    ```
    ΔRo = ΔRo(SAE) + ΔRo(DAE)
    where,
-   # ΔRo(SAE) - The liquidity tokens recieved due to the SingleAssetEntry
+   # ΔRo(SAE) - The liquidity tokens received due to the SingleAssetEntry
-   # ΔRo(SAE) - The liquidity tokens recieved due to the DoubleAssetEntry
+   # ΔRo(SAE) - The liquidity tokens received due to the DoubleAssetEntry
    ```

    > Note: In `PartialSingleAndDoubleAssetEntry` it is possible that the user might end up with a certain amount of unused `quoteToken` or `baseToken`, This is because in the presence of `AlphaDecay (α^)` the `SingleAssetEntry` uses up a certain amount of `baseToken` and then the remaining amount of which is used along with an equivalent amount of `quoteToken` for the `DoubleAssetEntry`, the value of which could be lower than the amount the liquidity provider wanted to provide.